plone/Products.CMFQuickInstallerTool/Products/CMFQuickInstallerTool/README.txt

                into the product instance.
                The method is called between install() and recoding the installed objects.
-beforeInstall: Called before a product is uninstalled.
+beforeUninstall: Called before a product is uninstalled.
 It may change the
                cascade containing which object types should be cleared.
                The method is called after uninstall() but before the cascading removing of installed objects.